 Traffic accidents encompass all accidents reported to the Police of the Czech Republic; in 2009 rules for their reporting changed.
 The numbers of killed, seriously injured, and slightly injured refer to the state within 24 hours after the accident.
 Physical damage includes damage to vehicles, their cargos, or to roads and their equipment.

-Data on fires and main reasons for interventions of fire and rescue service units were compiled from information prepared by the Fire and Rescue Service of the Czech Republic.
+Data on fires and main reasons for interventions of fire and rescue service units were taken over from information processed by the Fire and Rescue Service of the Czech Republic.

 25. ELECTIONS